hwanggu-corgi/hwanggu-log/README.md

 3. Corgi asked questions about assignment 1 to TA [6:06 AM ~ 7:07 AM]
 ### October 26th, 2020
-내 사랑 최고♥♥♥♥
+내 사랑 최고
-내 여왕님 화이팅♥♥♥♥
+내 여왕님 화이팅
-1. Corgi add progress #427 in assignment 1, CSC 369♥♥
+1. Corgi add progress #427 in assignment 1, CSC 369
-    - Corgi working on a1fs_unlink, over♥♥
+    - Corgi working on a1fs_unlink, over
         - Corgi Worked on adding code to function #21
             - Corgi working on creating helper function `deallocate_data_block`
                 - Corgi adding testing code to function [1 of 3]